-Once you click on the 'Settings', go to the Locking and Encryption tab (see image below).
+To change this setting, go into the Locking and Encryption menu (see image below).